acbsp/bonafide.guru/en/contents.rst

 ("Teaching of Lord Caytanya ch.18)

-In order to receive and understand the transcendental knowledge it is necessary to address the **bona fide** spiritual master Srila Prabhupada becoming His disciple and the lowest servant, surrender and humbly inquire Him, forgetting about the false pride, and consider oneself to be the last fool before Him.
-Only in such a humble mind set it becomes possible to understand and realize the knowledge given through the books of Srila Prabhupada, which are not different from Him.
+In order to receive and understand the transcendental knowledge it is necessary to address the **bona fide** spiritual master |SP|
+becoming His disciple and the lowest servant, surrender and humbly inquire Him, forgetting about the false pride, and consider oneself to be the last fool before Him.
+Only in such a humble mind set it becomes possible to understand and realize the knowledge given through the books of |SP|, which are not different from Him.

-However, we try to understand the transcendental knowledge just reading Srila Prabhupada’s books and not surrendering to Him but using our imperfect mind and academic formation.
+However, we try to understand the transcendental knowledge just reading
+|SP|’s books and not surrendering to Him but using our
+imperfect mind and academic formation.
 Herewith giving it false interpretation, this only baffles us and disturbs in understanding the true importance of the transcendental vibration.
-In other words, person who doesn’t want to surrender to the acharya, receiving the transcendental knowledge from Srila Prabhupada’s books, lets it flow through his false ego, bringing into this knowledge his own mental speculations, which tangle him even more.
+In other words, person who doesn’t want to surrender to the acharya, receiving the transcendental knowledge from |SP|’s books, lets it flow through his false ego, bringing into this knowledge his own mental speculations, which tangle him even more.
 Since we are imperfect, our interpretations are imperfect as well.
 At the best, knowledge received